anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 </code></pre>
 </details>

-There are two possible causes for this error.

 ## Cause 1: SQLite timed out waiting for the lock

+This error is raised because only one process or thread can write to a SQLite database at a time.
+When a thread or process needs to write to the database, it has to acquire a database lock.
+If another thread or process already holds the lock, SQLite will wait for the lock to be released, retrying with exponential backoff for as long as your `timeout` value (5 seconds by default).
+It raises the `database is locked` error if it cannot require the lock in time.

-The first reason is well documented in [Django's documentation](https://docs.djangoproject.com/en/5.0/ref/databases/#database-is-locked-errors):
+This is well documented in [Django's documentation](https://docs.djangoproject.com/en/5.0/ref/databases/#database-is-locked-errors).

-> OperationalError: database is locked errors indicate that your application is experiencing more concurrency than sqlite can handle in default configuration.
-This error means that one thread or process has an exclusive lock on the database connection and another thread timed out waiting for the lock the be released.
+### Solutions

 Django also gives three ways to solve the problem:

 > Switching to another database backend.

-This is correct, although you could do this much later than the docs might have you believe.
+😢

 > Rewriting your code to reduce concurrency and ensure that database transactions are short-lived.

-Also correct.
 You can accomplish this by optimizing your tables (reducing the number of data written, removing unnecessary indexes, etc.), reducing the amount of work in a single transaction, or upgrading to a faster hard drive option if available.

 > Increase the default timeout value by setting the timeout database option: